Shubhashis-Roy/Social-Media/README.md

 - Postman
 - Vs code

-## How to setup locally and getting started to improve and add new features.
+## How to set up locally and getting started to improve and add new features.
 ### 1. Create a new directory, cd into it and run 'git init' .
 ### 2. Clone this repository
 ### 3. Create a .gitignore file add node-modules, .env .